-For In-Person Sessions: As the weather changes, please note that the entrance of the Urban Equity Building is typically locked after 5pm.
-If your session is after this time, feel free to wait in your vehicle and send a message to your therapist saying you have arrived.
-Also, if someone is inside the waiting room already, they might be able to let you in.
-If you will be coming to the office on foot, please talk to your therapist to make arrangements so you are not caught waiting outside in the cold!
-Please also note that snowy/muddy shoes will need to be left at the front or brought to the office in hand to be placed on the mat there.
-Socks and/or slippers are recommended for your comfort.
+For In-Person Sessions: Please note that the entrance of the Urban Equity Building is typically locked after 5pm.
+If your session is after this time, feel free to wait in your vehicle or outside and send a message to your therapist saying you have arrived.
+If someone is inside the waiting room already, they may be able to let you in.
+Please also note that outdoor shoes should be removed upon entry to the building and for the duration of your session.
+Bringing socks and/or slippers is recommended for your comfort!

 New Booking Category: Movement & Dance!
 We are currently offering Collective Movement Sessions, held on the last Monday of the month in Saskatoon, until June (starting again in September, 2025), facilitated by Alex.
 This is a group session, drop-in, with admission by donation.
 Due to limited space in the studio, we invite you to sign up to reserve your spot ahead of time.
 These sessions are a chance for adults to practice somatic, expressive, and free-form movement.
 No movement or dance experience necessary, only a curiosity and willingness to try!